 The Kubernetes Announcements

 The number of Kubernetes offerings is certainly exploding.
 Amazon Web Services has no shortage of container offerings from Elastic Container Services [ECS] to Elastic Kubernetes Service [EKS].
-Even for those who want more portability, Amazon Web Services provides a great home to run your PaaS infrastructure such as OpenShift, PCF, or DC/OS.
+Even for those who want more portability, Amazon Web Services provides a great home to run your PaaS infrastructures such as OpenShift, PCF, or DC/OS.

 The big announcement is that finally, EKS on AWS Fargate is GA.
 Jogging your memory, we had a Fargate blog post in August which was designed for ECS.
 Now the Fargate control plane can be used with EKS, hello Kubernetes!
 A common operational task is worker node scaling.
 You certainly could be left to your own devices in how to scale your node groups in EKS prior; my favorite way was leveraging Weave’s EKSTL.
 Fargate aims to simplify a lot of maintenance / scaling items.